PSG Goalkeeper Donnarumma Tests Positive For Covid - UrduPoint

 PSG Goalkeeper Donnarumma Tests Positive For Covid

-Donnarumma will miss Sunday's Ligue 1 match in Lyon with Costa Rican Keylor Navas likely to fill in.
+Donnarumma will miss Sunday's Ligue 1 match at Lyon with Costa Rica's Keylor Navas likely to fill in.

 The 22-year-old Italian international joins a growing list of PSG players who have been sidelined by positive tests.